AlineCoutinho/site/content/authors/admin/_index.md

 I am passionate about the statistical language programming R, open-source philosophy, and creating an inclusive and diverse knowledge community.

 Want to start a conversation with me?
-Ask me about my favourite hobbies and life interests: motorcycles, gardening, coding in R, universal literature, indie movies, jazz, and dogs (especially whippets).
+Ask me about my favourite hobbies and life interests: motorcycles, gardening, coding in R, cross-stitching, universal literature, indie movies, jazz, and dogs (especially whippets).